 According to a 2016 AARP* study, baby boomers travel to enjoy more smiling and laughing, time with friends and family, to learn something new, to reflect, read, sleep, dream, exercise, and eat healthfully.
 Can you do those things with a travel buddy?
 Perhaps not all of them, but certainly most of those will be greatly enhanced with a travel buddy.

-Use tools like Skype and Google Hangouts to talk about what you like to do when you travel.
-See the article called, “Questions to Ask Your Potential Travel Buddy.”
+Use tools like Skype and Google Hangouts to video chat about what you like to do when you travel.
+See the article called, “Safely Selecting and Getting to Know a Travel Buddy.”
 Use those questions to begin exploring your potential travel compatibility.
 Then you can explore these items:

 - Does your travel buddy like shopping?
 Do you prefer museums?
 Arrange some tours individually.

 - Do you skip breakfast?
 Does your travel buddy eat a hearty breakfast?
 You don’t need to eat three meals together every day.